gil612/PyTorch/README.md

 # PyTorch
-## Comparing models EffiecientNet_BO and EfficientNetB2
+## Comparing models EfficientNet_BO and EfficientNetB2

 Running the models on a dataset of pictures (225 images for training and 75 for testing. dataloaders - [10%, 20%]